MaterializeInc/materialize/doc/user/content/sql/show-secrets.md

 Field                | Use
 ---------------------|-----
-_secret&lowbar;name_ | The schema to show secrets from.
+_schema&lowbar;name_ | The schema to show secrets from.
 If omitted, secrets from the first schema in the search path are shown.
 For available schemas, see [`SHOW SCHEMAS`](../show-schemas).

 ## Examples